Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What should you do if you get bitten by a dog?

-The first thing you need to do if you get bit by a dog is to thoroughly wash the area with soap and clean, flowing water.
+If you get bitten by a dog, thoroughly wash the area with soap and clean, flowing water.
 This can help remove debris as well as reduce the risk of infection.

 In addition to cleaning the wound with wound irrigation or debridement, medications will be prescribed for pain, inflammation, and infection prevention.